jashkenas/coffeescript/iced.md

 ### Composing Serial And Parallel Patterns

-In Tame, arbitrary composition of serial and parallel control flows is possible with just normal functional decomposition.
+In IcedCoffeeScript, arbitrary composition of serial and parallel control flows is possible with just normal functional decomposition.
 Therefore, we don't allow direct `await` nesting.
 With inline anonymous CoffeeScript functions, you can concisely achieve interesting patterns.
 The code